sporiyano/Practical-Ethical-Hacking---The-Complete-Course-Notes-and-Resources-/README.md

 # Practical-Ethical-Hacking---The-Complete-Course-Notes-and-Resources-

 This repository contains Notes and Resources associated with my studies.
+I am using this to track my work for future employment.
+Not included are books, and hard copies of my notes and work from those books (E.g. "Linux Basics for Hackers").
+The specified course in this repository is
-The specified course in this repository is "Practical Ethical Hacking - The Complete Course".
+"Practical Ethical Hacking - The Complete Course".
 This is a beginner course.

 Search by Module # .pdf for notes, and Resource Module # for Resources